ibm-cloud-docs/power-iaas/pricing.md

 * Dedicated hosts: Dedicated hosts in host units

-In addition to hardware resources, the licensed operating systems and the associated workloads are metered along with virtual server instance (VSI) resources.
+In addition to hardware resources, the licensed operating systems and the associated workloads are metered along with VSI resources.
 For more information about the billing of VSI resources, see [Operating systems](/docs/power-iaas?topic=power-iaas-pricing-ibm-data-center#pricing-operating-systems) and [Linux for SAP workloads](/docs/power-iaas?topic=power-iaas-pricing-ibm-data-center#linux-SAP-workload-types).